denisewong1/Trading-Equities-AUD/README.md

 Useful Scripts for Trading Database for AUD Equities

-# Updating Data
+# Sourcing Data
-The following files scrape files from various sources and create a CSV file which can then be read into a database.
+The following scripts scrape webpages from various sources and create a CSV file which can then be read into a database.

 |Type           | R Script  | Source |
 |:---|:---|:---|